canonical/ubuntu-packaging-guide/docs/explanation/stable-release-updates.rst

 -----------

 Regressions are unintended negative consequences that updates introduce.
-They appear as new bugs or failures in previously well-functioning aspect of an Ubuntu release.
+They appear as new bugs or failures in previously well-functioning aspect of an :ref:`Ubuntu release <UbuntuReleases>`.

 If a package update introduces a regression that makes it through the :ref:`verification <Verification>` process to :ref:`updates <ArchivePockets_Updates>`,